List of former championships in WWE: 2000–2015

 The original WWE Women's Championship, established in 1956, and the WWE Divas Championship, introduced in 2008, were unified on September 19, 2010, maintaining the title history of the Divas Championship.
 The older title was retired in favor of keeping the newer title as the sole championship contended for in WWE by the Divas.
 The self-professed co-Women's Champion Michelle McCool defeated Divas Champion Melina at Night of Champions to become the unified champion, thus making Layla the final holder of the Women's Championship.
 On April 3, 2016, at WrestleMania 32, Divas Champion Charlotte was originally scheduled to defend her title in a triple-threat match.
 At the event, however, the Divas Championship was replaced with a new WWE Women's Championship, with the winner of the triple-threat match becoming the inaugural champion, thus Charlotte was the final holder of the Divas Championship.

 The World Heavyweight Championship was established in 2002 as a second world championship in WWE during the time of the first brand extension.
 During this period, the World Heavyweight Championship would be the primary championship for either the Raw or SmackDown brand, with the WWE Championship on the other.
 The brand extension ended in 2011, allowing both championships to appear on both shows.
-On December 15, 2013, World Heavyweight Champion John Cena faced WWE Champion Randy Orton in a match at TLC: Tables, Ladders & Chairs, where the World Heavyweight Championship was unified with the WWE Championship as Orton defeated Cena.
+On December 15, 2013, World Heavyweight Champion John Cena faced WWE Champion Randy Orton in a Tables, Ladders. and Chairs match at TLC: Tables, Ladders & Chairs, where the World Heavyweight Championship was unified with the WWE Championship as Orton defeated Cena.
 At the event, it was announced that the unified titles would be called the "WWE World Heavyweight Championship", retaining the lineage of the WWE Championship.
 WWE officially recognized Orton as the final World Heavyweight Champion and retired the title.